braposo/react-responsive-picture/CONTRIBUTING.md

 Visit the [Issue tracker](https://github.com/braposo/react-responsive-picture/issues) to find a list of open issues that need attention.

-The quickest and easiest way of starting developing this library is by using the specific Codesandbox available at: https://codesandbox.io/s/github/braposo/react-responsive-picture/

-If you want to use the more traditional way, start by forking and then cloning the repo:
+Start by forking and then cloning the repo:

 ```
 git clone https://github.com/your-username/react-responsive-picture.git
 ```

-Build package for dev mode.
-It will automatically watch any changes in `src/` forlder:
+Run the examples, which will automatically watch any changes in `src/` folder:

 ```
-yarn run dev
+yarn start
 ```

-We follow [eslint-config-edited](https://www.npmjs.com/package/eslint-config-edited) for code style.

 ### Building and testing

 Build package:

 ```
-yarn run build
+yarn build
 ```

 To run the tests:

 ```
-npm run test
+yarn test
 ```

 To perform linting with `eslint`, run the following:

 ```
-npm run lint
+yarn lint
 ```

 ### New Features